xrdocs/programmability/_blogs/MDT-with-TIG.md

 **volumes**: Defines named volumes for persisting data between container restarts.

-Step3: Go to the folder where you have both these files and use the following command to spin up containers.
+Step3: Navigate to the directory containing both files and utilize the provided command to initiate container deployment.

 ```
 docker-compose up
 ```

-At this point, your collector is ready to collect data once network-device starts streaming it.
-You can run the following command to check if containers are running or not.
+At this stage, the collector is set to gather metrics when the network device initiates streaming.
+The following command can be executed to check the status of containers

 ```
 docker ps
 ```

-and you will see the following output:
+Subsequently, the displayed output will be as follows:

 ```
 ea8d09f16378        grafana/grafana                                         "/run.sh"                32 seconds ago      Up 30 seconds                   0.0.0.0:3000->3000/tcp                                                                                                     grafana-server